pytorch/ao/torchao/prototype/README.md

 # Prototype

-### Experimental kernels and utilities for quantization
+### Experimental kernels and utilities for efficient inference and training

+> The goal isn't to reproduce all emerging methodologies but to extract common components across prevalent, proven paradigms that can be modularized and composed with the `torch` stack as well as other OSS ML frameworks.

 #### Code structure